K. Waterschei S.V. Thor Genk

+During the 1981–82 season, Standard Liège won the championship after a match against Waterschei had been fixed, which was uncovered two years later.

 Waterschei won the Belgian Cup twice (1980 and 1982).
 The latter victory led to Waterschei unexpectedly reaching the semi-finals of the European Cup Winners Cup in 1982–83.
 After defeating PSG in the quarter-finals, Waterschei lost the first leg of the semi-final 5–1 at Pittodrie, home of the eventual winners, Aberdeen.
 A 1–0 victory in Genk, courtesy of Eddy Voordeckers, could not reverse the position.

 Notable players were among others Lei Clijsters (international, and father of former tennis star Kim Clijsters), keeper Klaus Pudelko, striker Heinz Gründel, Icelandic striker Larus Gudmundsson, midfielder Pier(re) Janssen and Dutch defender and international Adrie Van Kraaij.